 Have you ever experienced a ‘white blank page’ while working on your WordPress site?
 Then, you must know the feeling of not knowing what is the problem.
-Because the last thing anyone wants to see when accessing your website is to be met with a blank page.
-It’s the most common and (dreaded) error the ‘WordPress white screen of death’ (WSoD).
+The last thing anyone wants to see when accessing your website is to be met with a blank page.
+It’s the most common and (dreaded) error the ‘WordPress white screen of death (WSoD).
 The name itself suggests the gravity of the situation.
 However, you don’t need to worry, we are here to help you through the experience and pull you out of it.

 But first, let us help you understand in brief what is WordPress WSoD and the reasons that cause this error.